Welcome to CASASP

 For further information about the background and aims of CASASP click here.

-The text of the annual Zola Skweyiya Lecture on South African Social Policy given by Dr Temba Masilela on 24th October 2012 is now available.
-The title of the lecture was 'Poetics of uncertainty and the impact of research on social policy in South Africa'.
+The text of the second annual Zola Skweyiya Lecture on South African Social Policy given by Dr Temba Masilela on 24th October 2012 can be found here.

 CASASP members have recently had two journal articles published.
-Both papers are written by Michael Noble and Gemma Wright and have been published online initially, with print publication due in early 2013.
-The article ‘Ring of fire - Socially perceived necessities in informal settlements in South Africa’ has been published in Policy and Politics, and the article ‘Does widespread lack undermine the socially perceived necessities approach to defining poverty?
-Evidence from South Africa’ has been published in the Journal of Social Policy.
+Both papers are written by Michael Noble and Gemma Wright and have been published online and in print.
+The article ‘Ring of fire - Socially perceived necessities in informal settlements in South Africa’ was published in Policy and Politics, and the article ‘Does widespread lack undermine the socially perceived necessities approach to defining poverty?
+Evidence from South Africa’ was published in the Journal of Social Policy.
 Further details are available on the Reports page.